flyingmachine/brave-clojure-web/content/read-and-eval.md

 This is cool, but it's also inconvenient.
 That's where macros come in.
 Macros allow you to manipulate lists before Clojure evaluates them, except more conveniently.
-They behave very similarly to functions.
+They work very similarly to functions.
 They take arguments and return a value, just like a function would.
 Macro bodies behave exactly like function bodies, and you have your full program at your disposal within them.
 What makes them interesting and powerful is the way they fit in to the evaluation process.
 Let's look at an example:

 ```clojure
 (defmacro ignore-last-operand